Oktoberfest in Helen, Georgia

 12 Don't-Miss Georgia Fall Festivals

-From hot air balloons to hot boiled peanuts, local performers to pirates, these festivals have everything you need to celebrate fall.
+From hot air balloons to beer, local performers to living history, these festivals have everything you need to celebrate fall.

 Arts in the Heart of Augusta Festival, September

 The annual Arts in the Heart of Augusta Festival showcases fine arts and crafts, music and international cuisine.
 Browse work at more than 100 juried artist booths, and enjoy live music and entertainment on five stages.
 Dine on cuisine from around the world at international food booths, as well as take-out from downtown restaurants.
 The three-day celebration also features family-friendly performances on the Family Stage and interactive arts and crafts activities for children, ensuring guests of all ages enjoy the festivities.

 Oktoberfest in Helen, Weekends in September & Daily Sept.
 30-Oct.
 30